sunfounder/piarm/docs/source/ezblock/dual_joystick_module_ez.rst

 Dual Joystick Module
 =======================

 We can control PiArm in 2 parts, Arm and EoAT.
-In the first project, you have learned how to :ref:`Assemble and Test 3 EoATs` of PiArm's separately.
+In the first project, you have learned how to :ref:`test_eoat` of PiArm's separately.

 In this project, first the arm is controlled by :ref:`arm_angle` and dual joystick module.
 Then the control code for the three EoATs was added to this so that the dual joystick module can control both arm and EoAT.